DexterCosmos/business_loan_db/business_requirement.md

-**Business Requirement list for the project**
+Business Requirement list for the project

-1. - Understand how companies use their loans across activities.
+1. Understand how companies use their loans across activities.

-2. - Identify patterns in loan repayments and influencing factors.
+2. Identify patterns in loan repayments and influencing factors.

-3. - Derive sector-specific financial insights.
+3. Derive sector-specific financial insights.

-4. - Analyze how loans contribute to business growth.
+4. Analyze how loans contribute to business growth.

-5. - Evaluate risk levels based on size, sector, and loan amount.
+5. Evaluate risk levels based on size, sector, and loan amount.

-A. - Risk by Loan Amount
+    A - Risk by Loan Amount9

-B. - Risk by Sector
+    B - Risk by Sector

-6. - Identify the most common loan purposes.
+6. Identify the most common loan purposes.

-7. - Find Members with More Than 10 Total Accounts
+7. Find Members with More Than 10 Total Accounts

-8. - Retrieve Borrowers with Sub-Grade 'A1'
+8. Retrieve Borrowers with Sub-Grade 'A1'

-9. - Total Loans and Average Income by Application Type
+9. Total Loans and Average Income by Application Type

-10. - Minimum and Maximum Installment Amount
+10. Minimum and Maximum Installment Amount

-11. - All Homeowners with Loans Above $40,000
+11. All Homeowners with Loans Above $40,000

-12. - Total Payments for Each Loan Purpose
+12. Total Payments for Each Loan Purpose

-13. - Total Loans by Loan Status
+13. Total Loans by Loan Status

-14. - Borrowers Not Verified for Employment
+14. Borrowers Not Verified for Employment

-15. - Average Interest Rate by Grade
+15. Average Interest Rate by Grade

-16. - Loans with Late Status
+16. Loans with Late Status

-17. - Members with Loan Applications Exceeding $45,000
+17. Members with Loan Applications Exceeding $45,000